arananet/Scsi50F-to-IDC26/README.md

 # Scsi50F-to-IDC26

-Little adapter to use 50pin male devices with 13x2 scsi hosts.
-Not too much to say, just a little PCB to connect 50 male scsi devices to 13x6 (26) idc hosts adapters, like Blizzard SCSI module for example.
+Little adapter to plug on the back of any 50 pin male scsi devices and output 13x2 (26pin) scsi hosts.
+Like Blizz* SCSI module for example.

 # Pinout

 From the 50 pin connector to the 26 pin connector.

-(50 Female) 2 - 50 Signals to (26 IDC Male) 1 - 25 signals.
+(50 Female) 2 - 50 to (26 IDC Male) 1 - 25 signals.

 (50 Female) 1-49 GND